ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 Other companies do not have it quite so easy, and this is where it gets a bit more complicated.
 The individual who uses the product or service may not be the same one making the purchasing decision.
 In this situation, we need to make sure we understand both the primary and the secondary customers.
 Their needs may be very different.
 It may be simpler to think of it in terms of the user (primary) and the buyer (secondary).
 No matter if you are a small business or a large corporation, identifying your core customer is one of the best things you can do to drive the enterprise value of your potential customers while scaling up your business.
 Clearly defining your primary and secondary customers will increase your ability to deliver profits (primary customers will pay a premium price) and predictable results.

-The primary customer is the one we appeal to in order to create the pull for our offering; they must have what you provide.
+The primary customer is the one we appeal to to create the pull for our offering; they must have what you provide.
 Apple does a great job of this and I can tell you, my sons are always asking for the latest and greatest offering Apple introduces.
 The only problem is they do not quite have the means to purchase all these wonderful products on their own.
 That’s where Dad comes in as the secondary customer or buyer.
 Apple also must satisfy my needs so that I see the value in purchasing their products at a premium price.
-Some of the ways they do this is by providing a longer life span for the product which enhances its value.
+One of the ways they do this is by providing a longer life span for the product which enhances its value.
 Additionally, their products all integrate well and provide some communication benefits for the family.
 The security is tighter and requires less intervention to address viruses.
 The hardware is very tightly integrated with the software and requires less overall maintenance and repair.
 We have Apple devices going five years strong with proper care and use.

 I also use the example in manufacturing, where the design engineer, or primary customer, specifies the parts to be used in a product.
 They are taking into consideration overall design integrity, designing for manufacturability, long-term performance, and lasting quality.
 All very important needs.
 The secondary customer is purchasing, and their needs are very different.
 They are looking at pricing, availability, lead times, replenishment times, minimum order quantities, vendor-managed inventories, freight costs, and the list goes on.
 The sale will not be made if both customers are not completely satisfied.

-• What do we believe our primary customers' value?
+• What do we believe our primary customers value?

 • What are our customers' long-term goals and aspirations?